tghamm/Anthropic.SDK/README.md

 };

 StringBuilder sb = new();
-await foreach (var res in client.CompleteStreamingAsync("Write a sonnet about the Statue of Liberty.
+await foreach (var res in client.GetStreamingResponseAsync("Write a sonnet about the Statue of Liberty.
 The response must include the word green.", options))
 {
     sb.Append(res);
 }